mikfreedman/sheets-searchstring/README.md

 ```

 ## Development
-[src/addon.js](src/addon.js) is the main entrypoint of the application, add your code there!
+[src/addon.js](src/addon.js) is the main entrypoint of the application

 Be sure to add functions that you want Google Apps Script to see to the global variable created at the top of the file.